aedart/model/README.md

 If you are interested in a more saturated list of names, please review the acknowledgement-section found in each `Aedart\Model` sub-package.

 Did I forget to add your name in one of my packages?
 Please let me know...

+@todo ...
+What about the more general ones:
+- phpunit (By the gods ...
+I know developers, managers and decision makers that still believe good software doesn't need testing!),
+- codeception (making PHPUnit even better),
+- composer / packagist (dependency management and distribution),
+- bitbucket (for letting me host private repos.. you know, those that aren't worthy for the public)
+- Laracast (Worth every penny...),

 ## License ##